top of page

 Kollwitz - Mother w Dead Child, 1903

-In 1914, the tragic death of her son Peter on the battlefield of the Great War plunged her into pain and overwhelming depression.
+In 1914, the tragic death of her son Peter on the battlefield of the Great War plunges her into pain and overwhelming depression.
 Her art work cries with despair.
-For several years she worked on a memorial sculpture, called The Grieving Parents.
-It wasn't finished until 1932.
-She worked on it sporadically, beset by emotion, and destroyed it at least once to start over.
+For years she labors on a memorial sculpture, The Grieving Parents.
+It isn't finished until 1932.

 an anti-war poster by Kaethe Kollwitz 1924